HAVE A GO AT OLYMPIC SPORTS

 At her second Olympic Games in London 2012 she progressed to the Olympic final in the 10m platform event, where she fell agonisingly short of the podium and finished in fourth.

-As a member of the NSW Institute of Sport, training under head coach Chava Sobrino, Melissa went on to compete at the 2014 Glasgow Commonwealth Games where she finished fifth.
+As a member of the NSW Institute of Sport, training under head coach Chava Sobrino, Melissa went on to compete at the Glasgow 2014 Commonwealth Games where she finished fifth.
 She continued her medal success winning bronze at the 2014 and 2016 World Cups in Shanghai and Rio, amongst many others.

 The seasoned athlete made her third Olympic Team in Rio 2016, where she was also named Australian Diving captain.
 She placed fifth in the 10m platform (368.30 points) in a hotly contested final which was dominated by China.

-Having won more than 60 medals since her international debut, Melissa has certainly made a name for herself as one of the most successful divers in Australian history.
+Having won more than 60 medals since her international debut, Melissa has made a name for herself as one of the most successful divers in Australian history.

 13 years after she won an Olympic silver medal on debut at the Beijing Olympics, Melissa returned to the Olympic podium in Tokyo after a textbook performance in the final of the women’s 10m platform earned a bronze medal.